Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are some excellent lights with their functions for the Rainbow Cichlid:

 • Finnex Planted+ 24/7 LED Aquarium Light: This light is suitable for tanks up to 75 gallons and has a color temperature of 6,500K.
-It is perfect for those who want to keep live plants.
+It is perfect for those who want to keep live plants with automated sunrise/sunset features.

 Substrate